flowtom/aicp-to-bigquery/README.md

 - Used by other systems (like BigQuery)

 ### Input
-- Google Sheet containing AICP budget data
+- One or more Google Sheets containing AICP budget data
 - Structured with budget classes A through P
 - Contains estimates and actuals for budget line items